pyeventsourcing/eventsourcing/README.md

 assert application.get_history(world_id) == ['something']
 ```

+Pending aggregate events will collected when the application's `save()`
+method is called.
+When the application repository's `get()` method is
+called, the aggregate events will be retrieved and used to reconstruct
+the state of the aggregate

 Please refer to the sections below for more details and explanation.

 ## Features

 **Domain models and applications** — base classes for domain model aggregates
 and applications.
 Suggests how to structure an event-sourced application.
+All
+classes are fully type-hinted to guide developers in using the library.

 **Flexible event store** — flexible persistence of domain events.
 Combines
 an event mapper and an event recorder in ways that can be easily extended.